Joc Pederson Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Padres pitching staff ranks seventh in MLB.

-- The Padres have a 3.87 team ERA that ranks fifth across all league pitching staffs.
+- The Padres have the fourth-ranked team ERA across all MLB pitching staffs (3.84).

-- The Padres allow the third-fewest home runs in baseball (170 total, 1.1 per game).
+- Padres pitchers combine to give up 170 home runs (1.1 per game), the second-fewest in the league.

-- The right-hander last pitched on Wednesday against the Colorado Rockies, when he went six innings, allowing two earned runs while giving up seven hits.
+- The righty's most recent time out came on Saturday against the St. Louis Cardinals, when he tossed 5 2/3 innings, surrendering one earned run while giving up three hits.

-- In 25 games this season, the 33-year-old has amassed a 3.79 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .257 to opposing hitters.
+- The 27-year-old has amassed a 4.58 ERA and 7.4 strikeouts per nine innings across seven games this season, while giving up a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.